 The 1901 census does not mention Brigsend by name, but there are two entries with the house name Roadside, Westness.
-I am just assuming that one is in fact Brigsend, and the other could well be what we know today as Duke Street, on the east side of the road, beside the track that leads up to the Muckle Water.
-The pictures to the right show Duke Street in 1994, and in a state of dilapidation in 2017.
+I am just assuming that one is in fact Brigsend, and the other could well be what was known as Westness Cottage, on the east side of the road, beside the track that leads up to the Muckle Water.
+The pictures above show Westness Cottage in 1994, and in a state of dilapidation in 2017.

 Roadside 1 was occupied by Frederick Inkster, a 32-year-old agricultural labourer from Unst, Shetland, his wife 31-year-old wife Isie, and his aunt Robina Inkster, then an 88-year-old retired domestic servant.
 Isie was Isabella Craigie, from Corse.
 During his working life Fred farmed Furse, Innister, and Trumland.
 After he retired he served as a County Councillor for Rousay for a while, and latterly lived at Greenfield.